 If you are adding functionality to your project for extra credit, please first submit a regular version of your program before submitting the extended version.
 This ensures that you get full credit for the main parts of the assignment in the case that your extended program introduces any bugs.
 If you have image files, audio clips, or extra Python files that are part of your extra credit submission, please also make sure to submit those.

-Although we work hard to keep track of all the assignments that come in, the fact that CS 106A has so many students and such a large staff means that assignments have sometimes not been received as expected.
-If your assignment goes missing, you will need to resubmit.
+Although we work hard to keep track of all of the assignments that come in, since CS 106A has so many students and a large staff, assignments have sometimes not been received as expected.
+If your assignment goes missing, you will need to resubmit it.
 To make resubmission possible, you are responsible for keeping a backup copy of your work.